del0x/del0x1a.github.io/README.md

-# 0x1A // LOG
+# 0x1A

-A minimal static site generator.
+Github pages blog with a minimal static site generator.

 ## [ SPECS ]
 - **Core:** Python 3.14